m-clark/m-clark.github.io/resources.md

 # Mplus
 [Mplus forums](https://www.statmodel.com/cgi-bin/discus/discus.cgi)

-For SPSS users that use the Processing macro, [all of processing models and then some in Mplus](http://offbeat.group.shef.ac.uk/FIO/mplusmedmod.htm ) (and hence, lavaan in R)
+For SPSS users that use the Processing macro, [all of processing models and then some in Mplus syntax](http://offbeat.group.shef.ac.uk/FIO/mplusmedmod.htm ) (and hence, lavaan in R)

 # Programming (general)